 Many may be helping elderly parents with odd jobs and aged care costs, while also supporting children with things like schooling and accommodation, and, if they’re a bit older, possibly the purchase of big-ticket items, such as a car or their first property.

-In fact, estimates show baby boomer members of the sandwich generation are forking out $23 billion a year to assist elderly parents and adult children.
-And as far as time goes, they’re spending 109 hours helping their kids and 250 hours helping older relatives each year8.
+In fact, estimates show baby boomer members of the sandwich generation are forking out $23 billion per annum to assist elderly parents and adult children.
+And, as far as time goes, they’re spending 109 hours helping their kids and 250 hours helping older relatives each year8.